-Dr Felix Langfeldt is Lecturer in Acoustics and Signal Processing within the Institute of Sound and Vibration Research, which is part of the Faculty of Engineering and Physical Sciences at the University of Southampton.
+Dr Felix Langfeldt is Lecturer in Acoustics and Signal Processing and Doctoral Programme Director within the Institute of Sound and Vibration Research, which is part of the Faculty of Engineering and Physical Sciences at the University of Southampton.
 One of the major focal points of Felix's research is developing new so-called acoustic metamaterials for making transport systems more comfortable, living spaces quieter, and, in general, reducing the problem of low-frequency noise in our environment.

 - Active/Passive Acoustic Metamaterials

 - Vibro-acoustics of Lightweight Structures

 My current research activities revolve around the development, optimization, and modelling of novel structures that control sound.
 In particular, my research focuses on controlling noise in challenging acoustic environments, for example low-frequency tonal noise or when constraints in terms of the weight and bulk size of acoustic treatments are present.
 This has strong applications in aerospace, which has been the background for most of my research in the past, but also in many other areas where tonal noise is present, e.g. cars and trains, home appliances, centrifugal compressors, heat pumps, or ventilation systems.